enzonr/MAL_TRK_MALARIA_CS_AND_FOCI/docs/mal_cs_foci_tracker_design.md

 ### 3.1.1 MAL-CS Program configuration

-_The &quot;Malaria case notification, investigation and response&quot; program follows a confirmed malaria case throughout their treatment from when they are diagnosed with malaria.
+The &quot;Malaria case notification, investigation and response&quot; program follows a confirmed malaria case throughout their treatment from when they are diagnosed with malaria.
 A patient can be enrolled as a case on the programme on more than one occasion.
-The case is represented by the tracked entity type &quot;Malaria Case&quot;.
+The case is represented by the tracked entity type "Malaria Case"

- T_
-  he program displays the front page list in order to have an at a glance list of cases in the organisation unit, and it requires a minimum of two attributes to search for cases with 50 maximum of TEIs to return in search.
+ The program displays the front page list in order to have an at a glance list of cases in the organisation unit, and it requires a minimum of two attributes to search for cases with 50 maximum of TEIs to return in search.

  The program has been set as &quot;Audited&quot; meaning that users have access to enrollments in other org units, but that an audit trail of who has accessed which records is kept.
 For a more secure approach where access is more restricted, see here: [https://docs.dhis2.org/en/develop/using-the-api/dhis-core-version-236/new-tracker.html#webapi\_nti\_access\_level](https://docs.dhis2.org/en/develop/using-the-api/dhis-core-version-236/new-tracker.html#webapi_nti_access_level)

 ### 3.1.2 MAL-FOCI Program configuration

-The &quot;Malaria Foci Investigation&quot; program registers all the foci which have been identified.
+The Malaria Foci Investigation program registers all the foci which have been identified.
 A foci is defined by the WHO as &quot;a defined and circumscribed zone situated in an area that is or has been malarious and in which the necessary epidemiological and ecological factors are present for the transmission of malaria&quot;.
-The foci are represented by the tracked entity type &quot;focus area&quot;.
+The foci are represented by the tracked entity type "focus area"

  The program displays the front page list in order to have an at a glance list of foci in the org unit, and it requires a minimum of one attribute to search for foci with no maximum of TEIs to return in search.